Inedo/inedo-docs/ProGet/installation/installation-guide/manual.md

 The manual installation package contains the following:

 {.docs}
- - **Extensions directory** - a directory containing the default extensions shipped with the selected version of ProGet
+ - **Extensions directory** - contains the default extensions shipped with the selected version of ProGet
- - **ProGet-Service.zip** - contains the files and binaries required to run the ProGet Windows Service
+ - **Service directory** - contains the files and binaries required to run the ProGet Windows Service
- - **ProGet-WebApp.zip** - contains the files and binaries required to run the web application
- - **ProGet-SqlScripts.zip** - contains the SQL scripts required to generate the SQL Server database, or update an existing one to the schema required for the downloaded version
+ - **SqlScripts directory** - contains the SQL scripts required to generate the SQL Server database, or update an existing one to the schema required for the downloaded version
+ - **Web directory** - contains the files and binaries required to run the web application

+ Note that, in earlier versions of ProGet, the directory names may be different or may be .zip files instead of directories.
+Regardless of the structure, the process has remained the same since ProGet v4.

 #### Installation Directories {#directories}

 By default, the ProGet installer allows configuration of its root installation directory, and will configure temporary directories and package storage paths for you.
 During a manual installation, these directories must be provisioned prior to installation.